its-davidli/BachelorthesisShapeOptimization/Journal.md

 ## Questions (to Roland and Stephan)

-- Behavior of derivatives of DG Elements, see 2nd point 10th october
 - Spikes at the 3D Boundary
-- Behavior of defect location? (see last point in Saturday, 11th October 2025)
+- Behavior of defect location? (see last point in Saturday, 11th October 2025 and Tuesday, 16th December 2025)
-- How to shape optimize for only a local objective
 - Initial Stepsize determination
+- Criterion to reject Stepsize because of intersecting mesh cells

 ## Log book